An air-gapped AI code assistant that actually runs offline

 Deployment fit

-Honest constraint: the one-command installers assume network access to fetch the release and models.
-Air-gapped installs go through the Enterprise offline bundle instead — scoped to your environment as a multi-machine rollout.
+One constraint to plan around: the one-command installers assume network access to fetch the release and models.
+Air-gapped installs go through the Enterprise offline bundle instead, scoped to your environment as a multi-machine rollout.

 Pricing fit for a procurement process

-Licenses are a one-time payment — never per seat, never per token — with 12 months of updates included, and the installed version never stops working.
-Nothing auto-renews except the optional Priority Support subscription ($195/month, an SLA plus hands-on tuning).
+Licenses are a one-time payment with 12 months of updates included, and the installed version never stops working.
+There are no per-seat or per-token fees, and nothing auto-renews except the optional Priority Support subscription ($195/month, an SLA plus hands-on tuning).
 Air-gapped and regulated deployments are the Enterprise tier: unlimited repositories, the offline bundle and models, the compliance pack, and a fixed custom quote before work starts.
-Retrieval quality isn't asserted, it's measured — 100% cited, 100% correct answers on the public Express benchmark, and the same eval harness ships in every install so you can reproduce the measurement on your own repositories.
+Retrieval quality is measured: SourceVault scored 100% cited, 100% correct answers on the public Express benchmark, and the same benchmark suite ships in every install so you can reproduce the measurement on your own repositories.

 Frequently asked questions